angelo-kevin/jarvis-azure/README.md

 Win Hack.Asia &lt;3

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from a user and does some API requests.

 ## Prerequisites